 Solar water heaters: Are they worth the cost?

-Installing a solar water heater is one popular method for homeowners to reduce their electric bill.
+Installing a solar water heater is one popular method for homeowners to reduce their electric bills.
 These systems use renewable energy to reduce the need for grid power while delivering high volumes of hot water.

 In this blog, we’ll explain how solar hot water heaters work, review popular brands, offer tips on selecting the right one for you, and most importantly - show you how much money you can save.